polkadot-developers/knowledgebase/current/advanced/block-import.md

 runtime.
 The Import Queue is responsible for processing pieces of incoming information, verifying them, and if they are valid, importing them into the node's state.
-The most fundamental piece of information that the import queue processes is blocks themselves, but it is also responsible for importing consensus-related messages such as Justifications and, in light clients, finality proofs.
+The most fundamental piece of information that the import queue processes is blocks themselves, but it is also responsible for importing consensus-related messages such as justifications and, in light clients, finality proofs.

 The import queue collects incoming blocks from the network and stores them in a pool.
 The blocks are later checked for validity and discarded if they are not valid.
 Blocks that are valid are then